zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/02-sinhala-google.md

 Ayushmatha Tissa asked in the same manner.

 [Msdiv 66] (# msdiv66) {# msdiv66 .ref .msdiv ‍ Blessed,
-“Metteyya, the lust of the lusts, the lusts of the way, the lusts of the way, Conscious commands at all timesIs he a theologian?
+"Metteyya, the lust of the lusts, the lusts of the way, the lusts of the way, Conscious commands at all timesIs he a theologian?
 He has no concussions.